Close ModalClose Modal

 Step 3: Wipe it down

 When you feel like you’ve got the slide free of debris, you can move on to the wiping process.
 It’s important to note that when wiping, you’ll want to use a microfiber cloth.
-The synthetic fibers on a microfiber cloth are woven closer together than those of a regular cotton rag, making the cleaning more effective – and safer.
+The synthetic fibers on a microfiber cloth are woven closer together than those of a regular cotton rag, making the cleaning more effective – and much safer.
+Lint-free cloths will also lessen the likelihood of leaving behind lint or small fibers.

-Note: You may consider wiping your slides down one last time with a anti-static cloth to remove any static charges that could affect the digitization process.
+Cleaning tip: You may consider wiping your slides down one last time with an anti-static cloth to remove any static charges that could affect the digitization process.

 Step 1: Don some gloves

-Step 2: Take the slide out from casing
+Step 2: Take the slide out from the casing

 All your slides are probably housed in some sort of backing, whether it’s plastic, glass, metal or paper.
 Using the narrow slit at the top or side of the backing, remove your slide and pop open the casing.